WoodWing/elvis-image-recognition/README.md

 - Click start, the tagging process will start in the background and the dialog can be closed.
 - Tagging progress can be followed by checking the metadata of the images

-# 7. Detect images using the REST API
+# 7. Detect images using the Image Recognition REST API

 The REST API allows developers to interact with the image recognition server.

-**BETA NOTE: This API is currently in BETA stage.
-All API calls are fully functional, authentication is however not yet implemented.
-Therefore, ensure on network level that the recognition server can only be accessed by your integration.**
+## 7.1 Security

+This API has no build in authentication mechanism.
+There are however several ways to protect it:
+- Elvis 6.7+: Use an Elvis API Plugin to proxy the REST API through Elvis.
+This way only authenticated Elvis users with a specific capability assigned are able to use the REST API.
+See the Auto Tag Images plugin installation chapter for installation details.
+- Network / firewall: Open the ip & port of the image recognition server exclusively to your integration and/or the Elvis server.

-## 7.1 POST `/api/recognize`
+## 7.2 POST `/api/recognize`

 Starts the image recognition for a given query, immediately returns a process id that can be used to track progress or cancel the operation.